-Visit one of Australia’s most unique towns to stroll along one of Australia’s most beautiful beaches, see the sunset from a camel train and even have a pearl massage.
+Visit one of Australia’s most unique towns to stroll along one of Australia’s most beautiful beaches, see the sunset from a camel train and explore the towns pearling past.
 Sounds like a great holiday?
 Our three day itinerary will help you plan your Broome escape!

 If the lure of the hotel buffet hasn’t caught your eye, grab your bathers and head to Cable Beach for an early morning stroll to enjoy the cool temperatures and a swim before breakfast with a view at Zanders or the Sunset Bar & Grill, or just a short stroll from the beach at the Zookeepers Café.
 Everything you need for a relaxing morning on the beach is available from Broome Beach Hut, located on the beach just in front of the Surf Lifesaving Club.

 The first day of a break is all about the wind down from everyday life, so why not spend the afternoon by the pool at your resort – perhaps even with a cocktail in hand!